WPKE (AM)

-WPKE (1240 AM) is a radio station broadcasting a classic hits format.
-Licensed to Pikeville, Kentucky, United States, the station is currently owned by Mountain Top Media LLC; Cindy May Johnson is the managing member.
+WPKE (1240 AM) is a commercial radio station licensed to Pikeville, Kentucky, United States, and features a classic hits format.
+The station is owned by Mountain Top Media LLC; Cindy May Johnson is the managing member.

 On July 3, 2023, WPKE AM changed its format and name to "The Goat, playing the greatest of all time".
 The new format plays hits from pop, rock, and country genres.
-The first song played on "The Goat" was Radio Ga Ga by Queen.
+The first song played on "The Goat" was "Radio Ga Ga" by Queen.